CCT490H5F-SocialDataAnalytics/course-info/README.md

 ## Course Requirements

+**Attendance**

-*Attendance* - Attendance in this class is mandatory.
+Attendance in this class is mandatory.
 Classes will be the primary space where we cover materials on quizzes and the final exam.
 In addition, this is a *lab-intensive* course, which means that I expect you to learn primarily through writing the code yourself.
 For those reasons, it is important for you to attend class, learn the material, and get experience programming different types of exercises.
 Take advantage of lab time, since it will be the best place to get help from the teaching assistants and myself.

+**Reading**

-*Reading* - There will be no required textbooks for this course.
+There will be no required textbooks for this course.
 All required reading will be posted to the UofT Learning Portal under Library Reserves.
 The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work. **Readings should be completed before the date listed in the semester schedule.** For each week, there will be a list of required readings.
 Below that, there will be a list of recommended readings.
 These readings are slightly more technical, but offer a much fuller description of what is offered in the required readings.
 I have kept the required readings intentionally short.
 They are meant to supplement the main task of learning the programming methods.

+**Pop quizzes**

-*Pop quizzes* - There will be a number of short pop quizzes which cover readings, coding principles, and lab activities.
+There will be a number of short pop quizzes which cover readings, coding principles, and lab activities.
 Quizzes will be held as soon as class starts.
 It is critical that you arrive to class on time.

+**Exams**

-*Exams* - There will be a comprehensive final exam which will focus on social science research and coding principles.
+There will be a comprehensive final exam which will focus on social science research and coding principles.
 The final exam will occur during the usual final exam period.
 It will be a mix of multiple choice and open-ended questions.

+**Project**

-*Project* - This course is oriented such that you can design and execute research projects concerning questions of your choosing.
+This course is oriented such that you can design and execute research projects concerning questions of your choosing.
 To that end, you will be doing that exact thing in this course.
 At several points in the semester, there will be a milestone you must reach with the project.
 Early on, you'll write a short (one-page) *abstract* about your project: the question you are trying to answer, potential data sources, and types of analyses you will undertake.
 That will then be fleshed out into a larger (two- to three-page) *prospectus*, which describes in more detail the research question, why it is an important question, then outlines concretely the tasks for data collection, management, and finally analysis.
 Several weeks before the project is due, you will submit a *mid-term report* which discusses the progress of your project, the difficulties you've had thus far, and what you have left to finish.
 Lastly, at the end of the semester, you will submit a six- to ten-page *final report* which describes your research project in full.
 It should contain all graphs and figures, and have correct citations.
 You will also have to submit your code and the data you used.

+**Syllabus**

-*Syllabus* - You should check the syllabus often for deadlines and for course requirements.
+You should check the syllabus often for deadlines and for course requirements.
 The best way to start on a path to success is to read and understand this syllabus, and to keep it with your class notes and refer to it as needed.
 Once you've read this syllabus in full, please email me a picture of a capybara.

 ### Grading